arrayewhy/FWC/General Programming/For Loop.md

 }
 ```

-4. This is the end of a single repeatition, where it does what we tell it to between the curly braces.
-In this case, it prints out "CUCUMBER!" to the console.

 It then does all this again but now starting from step 2.
-When does it stop doing this; when _i_ is not less than 5!
+When does it stop doing this; when `i` is not less than `5`!